 Finally, as Edward M. Hallowell, a psychiatrist who specializes in brain science, explains, play has a positive effect on the brain.
-“The brain’s executive functions,” he writes in Shine: Using Brain Science to Get the Best from Your People, “include planning, prioritizing, scheduling, anticipating, delegating, deciding, analyzing— in short, most of the skills any executive must master in order to excel in business.”
+“The brain’s executive functions,” he writes in Shine: Using Brain Science to Get the Best from Your People, “include planning, prioritizing, scheduling, anticipating, delegating, deciding, analyzing— in short, most of the skills any executive must master to excel in business.”
 Play stimulates parts of the brain involved in logical reasoning and carefree exploration.

 Columbus was at play when it dawned on him that the world was round.
 Newton was at play in his mind when he saw the apple tree and suddenly conceived of the force of gravity.
 Watson and Crick were playing with possible shapes of the DNA molecule when they stumbled upon the double helix.
 Shakespeare played with iambic pentameter his whole life.
 Mozart barely lived a waking moment when he was not at play.
 Einstein’s thought experiments are brilliant examples of the mind invited to play.

-Perhaps Roald Dahl said it best: “A little nonsense now and then, is cherished by the wisest men.”
+Perhaps Roald Dahl said it best: “A little nonsense now and then is cherished by the wisest men.”

 * As found in János: The Story of a Doctor